 Although I am a huge fan of natural peanut butter, I don’t recommend using it in this recipe because it can be somewhat oily, and it could make the peanut butter mixture too loose.
 Stick with regular old peanut butter for this recipe.

 The hardest part about making these chocolate peanut butter eggs is dipping them in the chocolate.
 Well, it’s not really hard.
 It’s just a little messy, and you have to make sure the eggs don’t get soft before you dip them.

 I recommend taking out maybe 10 eggs at a time from the freezer to dip in the chocolate.
 You’ll want to work as quickly as possible.
-You definitely don’t want them to thaw and get too soft before dipping because they will become hard to work with, and the toothpicks will come loose.
+You definitely don’t want them to thaw and get too soft before dipping because they will become hard to work with.

 Oh, and you can also use semisweet or dark chocolate if that’s your thing!

 Since there’s cream cheese in the filling, be sure to keep these refrigerated in an air-tight container until you are ready to serve them.
 To tell you the truth, I actually like them better cold, straight out of the fridge!
 YUM!

 I hope you try this recipe for Chocolate Peanut Butter Eggs and love it as much as I do.
 Thanks for visiting today!

 - ¼ cup butter, softened

 - 1 (11.5 to 12-ounce) bag milk chocolate chips

 - Place the softened butter and cream cheese in a large bowl.
 Mix until thoroughly combined (I do it by hand with a wooden spoon or spatula – no need to bring out the mixer).